AdobeDocs/campaign.en/help/v8/dev/customize.md

 Campaign input forms can be adapted to fit with your implementation.
 You can add or remove fields by modifying the XML content.

-:arrow_upper_right: Learn how to modify an existing input form in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/input-forms/editing-forms.html?lang=en#configuring-campaign-classic)
+:arrow_upper_right: Learn how to modify an existing input form in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/input-forms/editing-forms.html?lang=en#configuring-campaign-classic)

-:arrow_upper_right: Discover input form customization options in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/input-forms/form-structure.html?lang=en#formatting)
+:arrow_upper_right: Discover input form customization options in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/configuring-campaign-classic/input-forms/form-structure.html?lang=en#formatting)

 ## Customize dashboards{#gs-custom-dashboards}